 Track user activities, record changes and administrative functions in the Change Log.
 Filter log entries by date, User, record, Profile/Archive Item, field, flag, restriction, Group and change log entry events.
 The state of a record or field prior to being modified is retained for recovery purposes.

-Images and audio files are converted into web compatible formats during the importation and GPS metadata is extracted from images.
-Movies must be compressed into MP4 files before being ingested.
+All media files are converted into web compatible formats during the importation, and GPS metadata is extracted from images.
+Audio files are transcoded into MP3 format and movie files are resized and compressed into MP4 format (H.264 video, AAC audio); ready for streaming over the web.

-Import formats include CSV and TAB with media.
+Import formats include CSV and TAB with reference to external media.
 Export formats include CSV, TAB with media and Qualified Dublin Core expressed in XML.

 Language localisation: any number of languages can be added to the system by providing translations of main instructional texts, field labels and Archive Items/Profiles class names.
 Users are able to nominate the language to display when logging in.

-About Screen: insert information regarding the content ownership, user terms and conditions, acknowledgement of supporters and contributors to the collection and/or organisation administering the archive.
+About page: insert information regarding the content ownership, user terms and conditions, acknowledgement of supporters and contributors to the collection and/or organisation administering the archive.

 Wiltja is a media caching software developed to work with Keeping Culture KMS over poor quality networks.
 It dramatically decreases the bandwidth requirements, consequently improving usability and responsiveness of Keeping Culture.